-(c) Stamped "Filed" Copies.
 To receive a time-stamped copy of a document, the filing party must provide the clerk with a copy of the document and a self-addressed, stamped envelope.

-Rule 5005-3 Filings During Technical Systems Failures.
+Rule 5005-3 Filings During Systems Failures.

-(a) CM/ECF Filing Individual User's Systems Failure.
+- (a) Individual User's Systems Failure.
 An entity or individual may file papers in person, by facsimile, or through the Court's Electronic Document Submission System for up to seventy-two (72) hours when electronic filing is not possible due to a failure in the filer's systems, including, without limitation, hardware, software, or internet connection.
-For CM/ECF filers, any filing made by means other than CM/ECF must be accompanied by an affidavit stating why the document could not be filed through CM/ECF.

-- (b) Court Systems Failure.
-In the event that the applicable court electronic filing system (CM/ECF, EDSS, or ePOC) is unable to accept filings continuously over a period of more than two (2) hours after 7:00 a.m., an electronic filer may use any of the following filing methods: - (1) file the documents using the Court's Electronic Document Submission System ("EDSS") available on the Court's website; - (2) file the documents in person by bringing the documents to the clerk's office in paper, accompanied by an electronic storage format (i.e., flash drive, CD-ROM) that contains the document in PDF format without any password requirement; - (3) file the documents via facsimile to: 570-829-0249 (Wilkes-Barre) or 717-901-2822 (Harrisburg); or - (4) seek appropriate relief from the Court or proceed pursuant to any generally applicable order that may have been entered addressing the technical failure.
+For CM/ECF filers, any filing made by means other than CM/ECF must be accompanied by an affidavit stating why the document could not be filed through CM/ECF. - (b) Court Systems Failure.
+In the event that the applicable court electronic filing system (CM/ECF, EDSS, or ePOC) is unable to accept filings continuously over a period of more than two (2) hours after 7:00 a.m., an electronic filer may use any of the following filing methods: - (1) file the documents using the Court's Electronic Document Submission System ("EDSS") available on the Court's website; - (2) file the documents in person by bringing the documents to the clerk's office in paper, accompanied by an electronic storage format (i.e., flash drive, CD-ROM) that contains the document in PDF format without any password requirement; - (3) file the documents via facsimile to: 570-829-0249 (Wilkes-Barre) or 717-901-2822 (Harrisburg); or

-In the event of a technical failure, as defined in L.B.R.
-9001-1, an electronic filer may use any of the following filing methods: The Court's ability to grant relief may be limited by F.R.B.P.
+- (4) seek appropriate relief from the Court or proceed pursuant to any generally applicable order that may have been entered addressing the technical failure. - (c) The Court's ability to grant relief may be limited by F.R.B.P.
 9006(b).